heptarch/heptarch.github.io/drafts/demon.md

 10^{-13} T^4
 $$

 "entanglement" corpuscules per cubic metre.
-If I pulse from each colloid chamber, every day, a year and $T \approx 500 \text{K}$ should be enough to supply the dæmon's needs.
-(Consult Foster and Grant about raising temperatures.)
-But what happens after entropy is delivered?
+If I pulse to Chancery Lane from each colloid chamber, a few times a day, one year and $T \approx 500 \text{K}$ should be sufficient to furnish the dæmon.
+(Consult Foster and Grant about raising temperature.)
+But what happens once entropy is delivered?
 <br>
 </font>
 </div>